 Ibn Taymiyah especially hated the Shiʿa pilgrimage to Karbala to mourn the martyrdom of Imam Husayn b.
 Ali, who was killed there in the Battle of Karbala in 680.
-Not only did he see it as shirk, which is really the most heinous crime one can commit under Islamic religious law, but he also found the tone of the pilgrimage counter to the meaning of martyrdom.
-He didn’t disagree that Husayn was a martyr, you see, but he argued that martyrdom was a blessing, not something to be mourned.
+Not only did he see it as shirk, which is really the most serious offense one can commit in Islam, but he also found the tone of the pilgrimage counter to the meaning of martyrdom.
+He didn’t disagree that Husayn was a martyr, but he argued that martyrdom was a blessing, not something to be mourned.

 Ideologically, Wahhabism takes the embrace of God’s oneness and avoidance of shirk as its main point of emphasis, so it’s no wonder that Ibn Abd al-Wahhab embraced what Ibn Taymiyah had to say about the treatment of saints and their shrines.
 He went further though, arguing that Shiʿa were guilty of elevating their imams over Muhammad and even of placing them on the same level with God.
 And under the so-called “First Saudi State,” AKA the Emirate of Diriyah, which lasted from 1744 to 1818 and grew to control most of the Arabian peninsula during its brief lifespan, these tenets of Ibn Abd al-Wahhab’s teaching were made state policy.